BWBrook/chase-clustering/README.md

 1. **Data Filtering**: scripts automatically exclude sites below a certain species threshold (usually 5) to reduce noise.
 2. **Clustering**:
    - _Chase_ method (purely compositional) is iterative and random, so results can vary slightly run to run.
+Use large number of `max_starts` and `max_shuffles` to stabilise.
    - _Ward’s_ method merges sites by minimizing a composite distance of compositional and geographic information (from ClustGeo).
 3. **Turnover**: For the paired sites, a straightforward index of compositional change between Late Pleistocene and Holocene is computed, and a map is generated to illustrate which sites underwent the greatest faunal shifts.